Road House (1989 film): Casting

 Annette Bening was originally cast as Dr. Elizabeth Clay.
 However, since she had little chemistry with Patrick Swayze, she was replaced by Kelly Lynch.
 Scott Glenn turned down the role of Jimmy Reno, which eventually went to Marshall Teague.
-Joel Silver cast Sam Elliott as Garrett due to his "baggage".
+Joel Silver cast Sam Elliott as Wade Garrett due to his "baggage".

 Filming

 Filming started in April 1988 on location throughout California, primarily in Newhall, Valencia, and Canyon Country.
-The filming of much of the "New Double Deuce" used Anaheim's Cowboy Boogie, also later called the Bandstand among other names until it closed.
+The filming of much of the New Double Deuce used Anaheim's Cowboy Boogie, also later called the Bandstand among other names until it closed.
 The opening and monster truck scenes were filmed in Reedley, California.
 The Kings River runs between the two residences.
 The monster truck used was Bigfoot #7, which was originally built for the film.
 The scene cost $500,000 to film.
-While filming the famous fistfight scene, Marshall broke Swayze's ribs.
+While filming the famous fistfight scene, Teague broke Swayze's ribs.

 Music

 Jeff Healey, seen here performing in 2002, whose band is featured in the film as the house band for the Double Deuce.

 The soundtrack for Road House features Canadian guitarist Jeff Healey, whose band is featured in the film as the house band for the Double Deuce.
 Cruzados are the band in the opening credits, contributing three songs to the film that never made the soundtrack.
 Patrick Swayze also wrote one song and sang two for the soundtrack.
 The film's score was composed by Michael Kamen.
-A limited edition 14-track score album part of the Special Collection was issued by Intrada Records in 2012.
+A limited edition 14-track score album was issued by Intrada Records in 2012.
 An expanded limited 31-track score was reissued for the film's 30th anniversary by La-La Land Records in 2019.

 Release

 Theatrical

-The film premiered in New York and Los Angeles on May 19, 1989.
+The film premiered in New York City and Los Angeles on May 19, 1989.